Pension scams

 Be mindful

-Be cautious when you hear phrases like ‘free pension review’, ‘pension liberation’, 'loan’, ‘loophole’, ‘savings advance’, ‘one-off investment’ and ‘cashback’.
+Be cautious when you hear phrases like, ‘pension liberation’, 'loan’, ‘loophole’, ‘savings advance’, ‘one-off investment’ and ‘cashback’.
 Most of these are key phrases used by scammers.
+Other things to look out for include:

-• Help to release cash from a pension before the age of 55, with no mention of the HMRC tax bill that can arise
+• A promise of accessing cash from a pension early, with no mention of the HMRC tax bill that can arise.

 How to report a scam